iter8-tools/iter8/mkdocs/docs/user-guide/commands/iter8.md

 ### Options

 ```
-  -a, --app string   label to be associated with an experiment, default is 'default'
   -h, --help      help for iter8
-  -i, --id string    if not specified, a randomly generated identifier will be used
   -v, --version   version for iter8
 ```

 ### SEE ALSO